In this guide you will discover how to create and display a Rest API with simplicity. What you need is the API Console and the CMS.

 In the Details section you can set a Default State.
 If you select PUBLIC, the elements in the Collection will be public on the applications as soon as they are created.
 If you choose DRAFT status, the elements have to be made public in the CMS before being published.

 In the Management section you can manage the security at the endpoint level.

-If the route is public, you do not need to be logged in to be able to call it.
-If it is not public and is called by an unregistered user, it returns 401.
-If the Only with an API key flag is checked to be able to call the endpoint, you need to add the Secret header with the correct API Key that you can set in API Key item on the left menu.
+If the Authentication required flag is unchecked you do not need to be logged in to be able to call it.
+Instead, if the flag is set, and an unregistered user calls it, it will return an Unauthorized error.
+If the API Key required flag is checked, to be able to call the endpoint you need to add the Secret header with the correct API Key that you can set in API Key item on the left menu.

 User group permission: It is a logical expression to determine which groups have permission to call a given route.
 It can also be set to 0 (none) or to 1 (all).
 If the expression is true, then the user can access the route.

 In this section, you can view all the paths of a CRUD endpoint that can be called.
 By selecting the different route, it is possible to further detail who has the permissions to do specific actions.

 If inherited is active the field will inherit the behavior of the base endpoint, de-selecting it can set specific security rules related to this route.